nnworkspace/art-library-angular/README.md

 1. Install an API mock server of your choice.
 I recommend the [Stoplight Prism mock server](https://github.com/stoplightio/prism).
 Go through the installation instruction [here](https://github.com/stoplightio/prism).

+1. The real backend server can be cloned from [art-library-express Repository](https://github.com/nnworkspace/art-library-express) to your local computer.
+Path of the API project should be this project's *sibling*.
+Refer to the `README.md` of the backend to run the express server.

 1. Run the backend API server for development or test.
 It can be a real server or a mock server.
 I use prism mock server during the development.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.